Eco-homes: People, place and politics. Pickerill, J. 2016. Zed Books, London.

 Doings with the land and the sea: geographies of place-agency, indigenous action and decolonialized geographies.
+Progress in Human Geography.
 Barker, A and Pickerill, J. being revised for re-submission

 Black and Green: The future of Indigenous-environmental relations in Australia.
 Environmental Politics.
 Pickerill, J, submitted

 Critically Interrogating Eco-Homes.
 International Journal of Urban and Regional Research.
-Pickerill, J. forthcoming.
+Pickerill, J. 2017, online early.

 Making space for disability in eco-housing and eco-communities.
 The Geographical Journal, Bhakta, A and Pickerill, J. 2016, 182, 4, 406–417

 Cold comfort?
 Reconceiving the practices of bathing in British self-build eco-homes.
 Annals of the Association of American Geographers.
 Pickerill, J, 2015, 105, 5, 1061-1077

 Bodies, building and bricks: Women architects and builders in eight eco-communities in Argentina, Britain, Spain, Thailand and USA.
 Gender, Place and Culture.
 Pickerill, J, 2015, 22, 7, 901-919

 The timeliness of impact: Impacting who, when, and for whose gain?
 ACME, 13, 1, 24-26, Pickerill, J. 2014

 Epistemologies of participation, or what do critical human geographers know that’s of any use?
 Antipode, 45, 2, 252-255, Mason, K, Brown, G and Pickerill, J. 2013